mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

   the most complex modification, but done correctly, could provide a lot of insight into the scenario mechanics.

+Overall, Situation #2 is an excellent scenario, and for a new player working through the scenarios in order, will be an eye-opener on just how tough those Russian infantry companies are.

 ----

 ## Situation #3